fyliu/docker-mkdocs/docs/usage.md

     - to save time on mkdocs setup
     - the flexibility to customize configuration
 - Developers
-    - to save time on installing mkdocs locally
+    - to save time by not having to install mkdocs locally
     - to use a simple command to serve and work on documentation

 ## Mkdocs docker image